 }

-As explained above, your UDI receives either a single array of input values, in data.valueData, or the complete bar data for the chart, in data.barData, depending on whether the UDI has a Source field.
+As explained above, your UDI receives either a single array of input values, in

 The input data (and also your output data) is indexed with the newest, current value item in [0], and the oldest item in [length-1].

-3.3Updates of the current bar only
+The value of the current bar [only] has changed.

-The example code contains two versions of an SMA indicator: one which always re-calculates all values, and a more efficient one which uses data.currentBarUpdateOnly to update only the current average value if only the current bar is changing.
+The example code contains two versions of an SMA indicator: one which always re-calculates all values, and a more efficient one which uses

-You put the results of your UDI's calculations into the output object which is passed to your UDI.onCalculate().
+You put the results of your UDI's calculations into the

 plots: [